aap01/flutter_project_template/README.md

 # resume_app

-A new Flutter scratchpad-project to build up your resume on top of it
+A new Flutter scratchpad-project to build up your flutter project on top of it

 ## Feature